-It costs nothing to start trading as a Sole Trader – simply inform the HMRC that you are self-employed and off you go.
+It costs nothing to start trading as a Sole Trader – inform the HMRC that you are self-employed and off you go.

 At this point, I should mention one of the pitfalls of choosing a Limited Company.

-To claim the maximum amount of tax benefit an accountant will run a payroll for you during the year which will provide you with a monthly payslip of around £916 even if you don't physically pay yourself this amount.
+To claim the maximum amount of tax benefit an accountant will run payroll for you during the year which will provide you with a monthly payslip of around £916 even if you don't physically pay yourself this amount.

-However, if you do this be aware that your earnings will be filed with HMRC even though you haven't been paid this amount and it will affect some tax credits you receive.
+However, if you do this be aware that your earnings will be filed with HMRC even though you haven't yet been paid this amount and it will affect some tax credits you receive.